joao-conde/pessoa/README.md

-# pessoa
+# Pessoa

-Creates an identity (named from the Portuguese word for 'person')
+Creates an identity.
+Crate named from the Portuguese word for 'person'.